 The Scots and their fellow Britons not only speak the same language, shop at the same stores, follow the same sports, watch the same TV shows, and honour the same monarch.
 They also share a 300-year history, during which they sparked the industrial revolution, built a global empire, and liberated Europe from Napoleon and Hitler.
 Despite great mutual accord, no such historical affinity exists between Britons and their compatriots on the continent.
 Indeed, the continued existence of a British nation arguably constitutes the strongest argument against Scottish independence, whereas the clear absence of a Pan-European nation could be the strongest argument in favour of the UK governing itself.

 There are significant differences between British independence from the EU, and Scottish secession from the UK.
 UK independence creates no new, troublesome land borders.
 Scotland’s economic situation with respect to the UK is much less favourable than Britain’s with respect to the EU.
-Finally – after centuries of living together with the English, Welsh and Irish, the Scots know they are British; but the British haven’t yet been persuaded they are Europeans.
+Finally – after centuries of living together – many people across both Scotland and the rest of the UK still see themselves as British, yet very few see themselves as European.

 Enjoyed this article?
 Subscribe to the Quad.
 Our featured photo of Melrose Abbey is by The Land and used under a Creative Commons Attribution-Share Alike 4.0 International license.